3outeille/dvc-get-started-mnist/README.md

 - `.dvc/config`: Contains a remote configuration to retrieve dataset from S3.
 - `dvc.yaml`: Contains the pipeline configuration.
-- `dvc.lock`: Parameters and dependency state is tracked with this file.
+- `dvc.lock`: Parameters and dependency hashes are tracked with this file.

 ## The Pipeline